Five places bearing the brunt of the climate crisis

 “Extortion means that, when you have a business, they [non-state armed groups] impose a fee and, if you don't pay it, they threaten you,” Aracely explained to the IRC.
 “They say they will kill you or your family, so that's why people end up leaving the country.
 We have no choice."

 Although Hondurans suffer significantly from the fallout of climate change, they contribute little to the root causes of this global problem.
-Honduras is home to 0.12 percent of the world’s population but is responsible for only 0.03 percent of global CO2 emissions.
+Honduras is home to 0.12% of the world’s population but is responsible for only 0.03% of global CO2 emissions.

-Africa’s Sahel region spans 10 countries and is home to 135 million inhabitants—equivalent to 40 percent of the entire population of the United States.
-The countries making up the Sahel region—Burkina Faso, Chad, Eritrea, The Gambia, Guinea-Bissau, Mali, Mauritania, Niger, Senegal and Sudan—share one thing in common: they are all disproportionately affected by climate change.
+Africa’s Sahel region spans 10 countries and is home to 135 million inhabitants - equivalent to 30% of the entire population of the European Union.
+The countries making up the Sahel region - Burkina Faso, Chad, Eritrea, The Gambia, Guinea-Bissau, Mali, Mauritania, Niger, Senegal and Sudan - share one thing in common: they are all disproportionately affected by climate change.

-Agricultural yields in some parts of the Sahel are estimated to fall by a stunning 20 percent per decade until the end of the century.
+Agricultural yields in some parts of the Sahel are estimated to fall by a stunning 20% per decade until the end of the century.
 These long spells of drought in the Sahel have also led to desertification.

 Where do global CO2 emissions come from?